Our Story | Nuestra Historia

 History and Provenance - What’s our history?

-The Rhode Island Latino History Collections is housed in Central Falls, RI.
+The Rhode Island Latino Community Archives is housed in Central Falls, RI.
 It is the first comprehensive collection of an archival collection that tells the complete story of the history of the Spanish-speaking people of Rhode Island.

 Latinos today are found in urban and rural communities all over the state, contributing enormously to the cultural, social, political, and economic fabric of Rhode Island.
 Within the next decade, Latinos will become Rhode Island’s largest minority population, yet only a very few organizations in Rhode Island are actively collecting significant information about Latinos.